dev1972/Satellitecoin/doc/build-osx.md

 ------------------------
 You can ignore this section if you are building `stlld` for your own use.

-stlld/stll-cli binaries are not included in the stll-Qt.app bundle.
+stlld/stll-cli binaries are not included in the STLL-qt.app bundle.

-If you are building `stlld` or `stll-qt` for others, your build machine should be set up as follows for maximum compatibility:
+If you are building `stlld` or `STLL-qt` for others, your build machine should be set up as follows for maximum compatibility:

 All dependencies should be compiled with these flags: